incessantmeraki/Modern-CSS-Layout-Handbook/readme.md

 CSS for children contains the position for row and columns specified by property **grid-row** and **grid-column** which takes value in form of *startline/endline*

-*line numbering starts from the left of box in 1st row 1st column i.e no. of gap to the left of that box is 1*
+*line numbering starts from the left of box in position first row and first column i.e numbering. of gap to the left of that box is 1*

 ``` css
   .r1c1 {